AndyMc3000/ci-ms2-party-chef/README.md

 ## 2. <a name="user-experience-design">User Experience Design (UX)</a> ##

-The design of this website was determined by assessing and quantifying the goals and objectives of the website owners, as well as the requirements of end users who will visit and use the website.
-Following the determination of 'Client' and 'User' stories and their subsequent technical requirments, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
-The outcome or tasks created for each plane is outlinined below.
+The design of this website was determined by assessing and quantifying the goals and objectives of the business owner, as well as the requirements of end users who will visit and use the website.
+Following the determination of 'Client' and 'User' stories and their subsequent technical requirements, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
+The outcome or tasks created for each design plane is outlinined below.

-### The 5 Planes of UX Design: ###

 #### 1. The Strategy Plane ####

 The Strategy Plane is, as defined by Jesse James Garrett "..incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well."

-Please see below details of 'Client Stories' to detail the requirements of the MAXFIT business owners, and 'User Stories' which highlight the requiremnts of end users of the MAXFIT website.
+Please see below details of the 'Client Stories' to detail the requirements of the Pary Chef business owner, and the 'User Stories' which highlight the requiremnts of end users of the Party Chef website.

 #### Client Stories ####
-> - [x] “The main goal of the website is to attract new customers, and provide value to existing customers in the information is provides.”
+> - [x] “The main goal of the website is to attract new business, and provide value to visitors in the information is provides.”
-> - [x] “The website must show and promote the quality of the facilities at MAXFIT.”
+> - [x] “The website must show and promote the services which Party Chef provides.”
-> - [x] “The website must detail Membership costs and features (Gold & Silver Passes, each with 3-month, 6-month, 12-month, student/senior pricing).”
+> - [x] “The website must detail the various menu's on offer, and the cost of food/drink items on each menu.”
-> - [x] “The website must allow people to easily contact MAXFIT to arrange a free fitness consultation.”
+> - [x] “The website must allow people to easily contact Party Chef to arrange a party planning consultation.”
-> - [x] “The website must promote details about MAXFIT’s 1-month free trial membership offer.”
-> - [x] “The website must promote MAXFIT’s Personal Training services.”
-> - [x] “The website must detail the classes MAXFIT currently offer and highlight their costs and schedule/frequency.”
+> - [x] “The website must allow users to create their own menu from the items available, in order to get an idea of food/drinks costs for their party.”
-> - [x] “The website must visually appeal to potential customers from all walks of life.
-MAXFIT is not just a ‘hard-core workout’ gym, it is an fitness and wellness centre too.
-MAXFIT’s range of services appeal to customers of all age groups, male and female.”
+> - [x] “The website must allow users to send a copy of their personal menu to an email address.
+A copy of this should also be sent to the business owner so they can better understan what items users prefer.”
+> - [x] “The website must also allow users to request a quote, based on their menu, having supplied further relevant information about their event.
+The quote request information should be sent by email to the business owner.
+A copy of the quote request should also be sent to the user.”
-> - [x] “The website must promote the fact that MAXFIT offers 24-hour access.”
+> - [x] “The website must allow users to find contact details for their local kitchen/office using an interactive Google Map (offices are called a 'kitchens' on the website).”
-> - [x] “The website must promote MAXFIT’s social media channels”
+> - [x] “The website must promote Party Chef's social media channels.”
+> - [x] “The website must show photos of previous events.”
-> - [x] “The website must show some testimonial quotes”
+> - [x] “The website must show customer testimonial quotes.”
-> - [x] “There must be a system in place to track website usage statistics and end user interactions.
-All MAXFIT owned internet-connected computers, routers, or devices should be automatically excluded from website statistics/reports.”
 > - [x] “The website must be mobile-friendly.”

 #### User Stories ####
-> - [x] “I want to see what kind of facilities MAXFIT have.”
+> - [x] “I want to see what kind of services Party Chef offers.”
-> - [x] “I want to find about the different classes MAXFIT run.”
-> - [x] “I want to find out when certain classes are on at.”
-> - [x] “I want to be able to see where MAXFIT is located.”
+> - [x] “I want to see what kind of menu's (food & drink) Party Chef offer.”
-> - [x] “I am interested in a membership and want talk to someone about what is best for me.”
+> - [x] “I want to find out where they are located, and which is the closest office to me.”
-> - [x] “I am interested in a membership and want to understand what the costs are.”
+> - [x] “I want to see photo's of the dishes in Party Chef menu's.”
-> - [x] “I want to find out a little bit about the people who work at MAXFIT.”
+> - [x] “I want to see photo's of previous events serviced by Party Chef.”
-> - [x] “I want to see what other people say about MAXFIT”.
+> - [x] “I want to be able to see pricing for menu items.”
+> - [x] “I want to be able to create my own menu from the menu's of items offerred.
+And I want to be able to email a copy of my menu to myself.”
+> - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef team in order to confirm their availability to service my event, and to get a detailed quote inclusive of all costs”.
-> - [x] “I want to find the MAXFIT social media channels.”
+> - [x] “I want to find the Party Chef social media channels.”

 #### 2. The Scope Plane ####

-Based on the outcomes the Strategy Plane, The Scope Plane determines what features, functionality, and types of content, should be included within the scope of the project.
-Listed below are the functional specifications and content requirements decided upon for the MAXFIT website.
+Based on the outcomes from the Strategy Plane, The Scope Plane determines what features, functionality, and types of content should be included within the scope of the project.
+Listed below are the functional specifications and content requirements decided upon for the Party Chef website.

 #### Functional Specifications: ####
-* Build a esponsive Website with 6 pages - Home, Services, Classes, Membership, Team, Contact.
+* Build a responsive Website with 2 pages - Homepage and Contact page.
-* Use photo/image carousel at top of homepage.
-* Homepage carousel to include link to free consultation contact form.
-* Contact form required for free trial sign-up form.
-* Contact form required for membership sign-up.
-* A main photo Gallery using a pop-out modal carousel, and similar galleries for indivudual services and classes.
-* Use a bootstrap Jumbotron for the top of all other pages to promote contact.
-* Google Analytics integration.
+* Navigation bar to highlight currently accessed page.
+* Both pages should have a Jumbotron at the top of the page with relevant call-out messaging.
+The Homepage Jumbotron to include link to contact page in order to arrange a meeting for a no-obligation consultation.
+* The Homepage should include a 'Features' section highlighting the Party Chef services.
+* The Homepage should show various menu's (canpapes, starters, main course, something sweet, drinks) each showing menu items listed within an accordian.
+Items on the menu can be added to a MyMenu cart.
+* Shopping cart functionality should be built in so that menu items can be added to a 'MyMenu' list of items.
+The MyMenu should then be accessed via links in the Nav bar and Footer.
+Once clicked, the MyMenu list of items appears on a modal.
+User can ammend quantites of the items they have selected in the MyMenu to get a price for their food/drink selection.
+A copy of the MyMenu list can be sent to a users email.
+A copy of the email should also be sent to Paty Chef.
+* The MyMenu should also have the facility to request a quote for an event.
+The request should include the food/drink items in the MyMenu lis plus additional information about the event (date/time, location, etc.).
+The request will eb sent to Party Chef by email.
+A copy of the request should also be sent to the user email address.
+* The Homepage should include a photo Gallery using a carousel on the Homepage to show menu items.
+A similar gallery on the contact page showing photos from past events should also be included.
+* The contact page must include all contact infromation for the Party Chef headquarters.
+* The contact page should include an interactive map showing all the kitchen locations across Ireland.
+By implementing features of the Google Maps API, a user should be able to select an individual kitchen marker to get a pop-up of contact information for that particular kitchen.
+* The contact page should also include a section highlighting social media channels.
+* The contact page should also include a contact form with a dropdown box so a user can select the subject type of their query (i.e. arrange a consultation. special menu request, service availability at certain location etc).

 #### Content Requirements: ####
-* Inspirational images & messaging throughout.
-* Photos of the facilities, equipment, and members using services.
-* Testimonial sections.
-* Pricing table.
-* Promotional sections for Free Trial and Free Consultation.
-* Personal Trainer motto’s.
-* A main Image gallery for homepage and other locations, and individual galleries for services and classes.
+* Both Jumbotrons should show images conveying people haveing fun at a great party.
+Appropriate messaging should also be used to convey the key values of Party Chef.
+* The features section on the Homepage should briefly, but completely, convey what the main services are and the the benefits of using them.
+* Menu items should include a photo, a description, and the price per single serving of each item on the menu's.
+* Both photo galleries should show quality photos of impressive food layouts (Homepage Gallery) and recent events (Contact page gallery).
+* Homepage should show the most glowing but brief Testimonial along quotes with the customer details.

 #### 3. The Structure Plane ####